Answering Your Water Pump Questions

 Step 5: Assemble well seal and associated plumbing for the top of your well.
 Thread wire and safety rope through the smaller, secondary hole in the well seal.
 This step should be accomplished within our 1-2 hour time frame.

-Optional Bucket Test: Place the pump in a large bucket of water with the inlet fully submerged.
+Optional Bucket Test: Place the well pump in a large bucket of water with the inlet fully submerged.
 Wire your pump to it’s control box and the control box to either a GFCI outlet or a breaker box.
 Once all wiring is completed and the pump is hooked up to AC power, the pump should automatically start pumping.
 We recommend this test to make sure your wiring has been properly executed.
 Once you have completed this step turn off the AC power source.
 This should be accomplished within our 1-2 hour time frame.

 Step 6: Lower pump into well, careful to not hit the pump against the sides of the well casing.
 Depending on how deep the well is and where you’d like to place the pump, this could take up to 10 minutes or so with polypipe, or much longer with rigid pipe.
 We’ll assume polypipe since rigid pipe needs specailized materials and is normally not suitable for the DIY installer.

 Step 7: Now wire in the pressure switch (if you’re using a pressure tank or pressure system).
 The pressure switch will be between your breaker box and starter box, and will regulate when your pump turns on based on the pressure measured in the water line.
-The pump would turn on when your pressure tank pressure is too low, and switch off when it starts to become too high.
+The well pump would turn on when your pressure tank pressure is too low, and switch off when it starts to become too high.
 Let’s assume about twenty minutes to ensure all wiring is in line with our manual.

 RPS prides itself in being easily accessible both pre and post sales, so if you have any questions you can go ahead and call us at (855)-560-5670 or email us at help@ruralpowersystems.com.
-We can chat through each step of the pump installation process to ensure that you are confident in your abilities to work with our products.
+We can chat through each step of the well pump installation process to ensure that you are confident in your abilities to work with our products.
 We hope to hear from you soon, and look forward to helping where we can!

 Take the Next Step to Water Independence